Skip to content

 October 2, 2024 | Matt Pacheco

-Hybrid cloud continues to be a popular approach for many businesses, with 73% of organizations leveraging a hybrid cloud strategy.
-When it comes to private cloud, Microsoft Azure Stack is the most popular option.
-38% of organizations are currently running workloads in this private cloud environment.
+Hybrid cloud continues to be a popular approach for many businesses, with 70% of organizations leveraging a hybrid cloud strategy.

 Seamless Workload Mobility

-Consistent Management, Monitoring, and Operations
+Streamlined Data Management, Monitoring, and Operations

 Tools such as Azure Arc can help businesses manage and monitor their entire hybrid environment within a unified view.
-The same tools and resources can be used in both Azure Stack and the public cloud to make management easier.
+The same tools and resources can be used in both Azure Local and the public cloud to make management easier.
 The comprehensive view also makes the monitoring process more efficient and proactive.

 Improved Flexibility and Scalability